-Here Bowman widens her “there is more to movement than exercise” message presented in Move Your DNA and invites us to consider this idea: human movement is a part of the ecosystem.
+Here Bowman expands upon the “there is more to movement than exercise” message she presented in Move Your DNA and invites us to consider this idea: human movement is a part of the ecosystem.

 Movement Matters explores how we make ourselves, our communities, and our planet healthier all at the same time by moving our bodies more as well as:

 - How did we become so sedentary?
 (Hint: Convenience often saves us movement, not time.)

 - the missing “movement nutrients” in our food